yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 _Purity_

 Generally your functions won't modify anything in the outside world.
-This means, it can't modify the value of a variable, can't get user input, can't write on the screen, can't launch a missile.
+This means they can't modify the value of a variable, can't get user input, can't write on the screen, can't launch a missile.
 On the other hand, parallelism will be very easy to achieve.
-Haskell makes it clear where effects occur and where you are pure.
+Haskell makes it clear where effects occur and where your code is pure.
 Also, it will be far easier to reason about your program.
 Most bugs will be prevented in the pure parts of your program.

-Furthermore pure functions follow a fundamental law in Haskell:
+Furthermore, pure functions follow a fundamental law in Haskell:

  > Applying a function with the same parameters always returns the same value.